valuepotion/valuepotion-android-sdk/README.md

-# Valuepotion SDK for Android - Getting Started
+I# Valuepotion SDK for Android - Getting Started

 ## Before You Begin